 For example: creating a new memory chunk requires the Provider to register the Redfish IDs against a specific memory range of a specific fabric device.
 This binding of IDs to resource blocks may not require interaction with the FM or changes to the actual device.

+Parse any Provider specific HTTP Requests

+These are requests made through the client interface that target Provider internal configuration, and are not meant to directly manipulate Redfish objects

+Think of these as Provider administration requests

+Examples: Restart the Provider, sync with a Redundant Provider,

 Forward or create FM-specific commands as necessary

 Example: creating a connection between a memory resource and a host’s Fabric Adapter is likely to require the Provider to alert the FM of the binding so the FM can set up access modes and mapping tables in the fabric hardware.

+The FM’s command API

 Register for events from the FM